rampion/rotations-twists-and-plaits/README.md

 --     Pair [7,0,1,2] [3,4,5,6]
 --
-rotateRight :: Traversable t => t a -> t a rotateRight = knot . runState . traverse (state . hold)
+rotateRight :: Traversable t => t a -> t a rotateRight = knot . runState . traverse (state . swap)

 -- |
 -- Move the first item in a traversable to the end, shifting all the other items one